GNOME/pygobject/docs/maintguide.rst

 Making a Release
 ----------------

 #.
-Make sure the pyproject.toml has the right version number
+Make sure the `meson.build` file contains the right version number
 #.
 Update the NEWS file
 #.
 Build new version using ``python3 -m build --sdist``
 #.
 Commit NEWS as ``"release 3.X.Y"`` and push